vovapolu/vovapolu.github.io/_posts/2017-12-12-scalafix-fp-alpha.md

 categories: scalafix
 ---

-_This is a short installation guide for the new `DisableUnless` rule that I recently added to the [scalafix](https://scalacenter.github.io/scalafix/)._
+_This is a short installation guide for the new `DisableUnless` rule that I recently added to [scalafix](https://scalacenter.github.io/scalafix/)._

 ### DisableUnless
 The `DisableUnless` rule bans usages of "disabled" symbols unless in a "safe" block.